k1LoW/awspec/doc/resource_types.md

 regarding the Kubernetes configuration.

-Although it might look an incomplete assertion, definitely the Node Group "Status" won't be "Active" if the EC2 instances associated with it are not running.
+Although it might look an incomplete assertion, definitely the Node Group "Status" won't be "Ready" if the EC2 instances associated with it are not running.

 So, using this assertion like the sample below: